Sheeffry Hills

 Geology & Conservation

-The hills are built from the Sheeffry Formation – a mixture of mudrock, sandstone and tuff – giving the landscape its rugged, yet grassy, character.
-The whole range lies within the Mweelrea/Sheeffry/Erriff Complex Special Area of Conservation, protecting a variety of habitats and species, including the critically endangered European eel that inhabits Doo Lough.
+The hills are built from the Sheeffry Formation – a geological sequence of mudrock, sandstone and tuff – which gives the landscape its rugged, yet grassy, character.
+The whole range lies within the Mweelrea/Sheeffry/Erriff Complex Special Area of Conservation.
+This designation protects a variety of habitats and species, including wet heath, blanket bog, and the critically endangered European eel that migrates through Doo Lough and the connecting waterways.

 Peaks and Views

-• Barrclashcame – 772 m, western end of the plateau; the summit offers unobstructed views of the Atlantic coastline, the Twelve Bens, the Nephin Begs and the iconic Ben Bulben.
+• Barrclashcame – 772 m, western end of the plateau; the summit offers unobstructed views of the Atlantic coastline, the Twelve Bens, the Nephin Begs and the distinctive Ben Bulben.

 • Barrclashcame Northwest (Storikeennageer) – 580 m, a gentle rise that provides a good viewpoint over the western loughs.